zhenning/riak_wiki/pages/Riak/Operations/Adding-and-Removing-Nodes.md

 must be executed on the node that's supposed to be removed from the cluster.

-Similarly to joining a node, after executing `riak-admin cluster leave`, the cluster plan must be reviewed with `riak-admin cluster plan`, and the changes committed with `riak-admin cluster commit`
+Similarly to joining a node, after executing `riak-admin cluster leave`, the cluster plan must be reviewed with `riak-admin cluster plan`, and the changes committed with `riak-admin cluster commit`.

 <div class="info"><div class="title">Riak 1.2 Cluster Administration</div> Learn more about the new <a href="/Command-Line-Tools---riak-admin.html#cluster">cluster command</a> introduced in Riak version 1.2</div>